thutuyen1410/thutuyen1410/README.md

 ## Hi there 👋

 Welcome to my Git!
-This is where I keep soem of my little project demonstrates how to process and analyze data using Python.
+This is where I keep some of my little projects demonstrates how I learn and manage to process and analyze data using Python.
 It includes techniques such as Principal Component Analysis (PCA), cross-validation, and data visualization to extract meaningful insights from raw datasets.

 ## 📌 Features